Ybalrid/Annwvyn/README.md

 ![Screnshot](AnnwvynScreenshot.png)

-Annwvyn Engine is a simple C++ game engine built upon free and open source technologies to easily create applications and games using Virtual Reality HMD.
+Annwvyn is a simple C++ game engine built upon free and open source technologies to easily create applications and games tailored for Virtual Reality HMD.

-Freely distributed under the MIT license.
+This project is licensed under the terms of the [MIT](LICENSE) licence agreement.

-For any questions, shout me a mail at developer@annwvyn.org, or at ybalrid@ybalrid.info
+For any questions, shout me a mail at developer@annwvyn.org.

 Currently the engine supports :
  - Oculus Rift through the Oculus SDK (OVR)